QuentinRa/blog.quentinra.dev/tools-and-frameworks/projects/dp/index.md

 * [Command](behavioral/command.md): encapsulate commands/requests/actions as an object
 * [Interpreter](behavioral/interpreter.md): write an interpreter for a language
 * [State](behavioral/state.md): change objects' behavior according to their state
+* `Strategy`: create a family of interchangeable objects
+* [Mediator](behavioral/mediator.md): encapsulate the access to objects behind a mediator

 <br>